tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     cp5.enableShortcuts()
 {% endhighlight %}

 For more examples of how to use ControlP5, refer to the **File > Examples...** menu.
 In the window that pops-up, you'll find an extensive selection of sample sketches.
 Be warned though: almost all of these are written in Processing's Java language.
-In spite of this, it should be similar enough for you to understand and translate to Pyhton.
+In spite of this, it should be similar enough for you to understand and translate to Python.

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-examples.png" />
 </figure>

 That's all for this lesson.
-You are encouraged to experiment and add additional features to the interfaces of the tasks you have completed.
+Feel welcome to experiment with and add additional features to the tasks you have completed.

 ## Lesson 08

 You will often find that you repeat the same, or very similar, lines of code within the same sketch.
-As your programs grow more complex, repetition tends to creep in more and more.
+Moreover, as your programs grow more complex, repetition tends to creep in more and more.
 For more modular and reusable code, one can employ *functions*.
 In the next chapter, you will look at how to define and work with functions.
-As a concept, you should grasp functions without much effort, especially considering what has been covered thus far.
-Nevertheless, there will be some crunchy tasks to keep you challenged.
+As a concept, you should grasp functions without much trouble, especially considering what you managed thus far.
+On the other hand, I'll still be throwing in some crunchy tasks to keep you challenged!

 **Begin Lesson 08:** Functions *(coming soon)*